Innovation-Web-3-0-Cybersecurity/Yubikey-Guide-For-Linux/README.md

 ssb   rsa4096/0x3F29127E79649A3D 2017-10-09 [A] [expires: 2018-10-09]
 ```

-Add any additional identities or email addresses you wish to associate using the `adduid` command.
+Use the `adduid` command to associate additional identities or email addresses.

 **Tip:** Verify with an OpenPGP [key best practice checker](https://riseup.net/en/security/message-security/openpgp/best-practices#openpgp-key-checks):